Python Basics

 Namespaces

 All variables defined at the main level of the program (not in a function or class) are stored in the Global Namespace as global variables.
-All gobal variable can be listed as follows:
+All gobal variable can be inspected in an IDE like Spyder and `listed as follows:

-Every function creates a new namespace while being executed - see the LEGB rule.
+Every function creates a new namespace while being executed - see the LEGB rule (Local, Enclosing, Global, and Built-in).